Approximate Gibbs Sampler for Efficient Inference of Hierarchical Bayesian Models for Grouped Count Data: Methodology

 Next, we need to relate Eq. \eqref{eq:Gaus_approx_log_gamma_y} and Eq. \eqref{eq:gamma_y_1}.
 First, using the ``change of variable'' method and substituting $\ln z$ with $v$~\cite{chan2009bayesian} in Eq. \eqref{eq:gamma_y_1}, we obtain the pdf of $v$

 Then, using Eq. \eqref{eq:Gaus_approx_log_gamma_y} yields

 The comparison between the true and approximate Gaussian distribution, i.e., left and right-hand sides of Eq. \eqref{eq:approx_pdf_nu} respectively, is shown in Fig. \ref{fig:approx_quality}.
-When the counts are small, such as $y \le 3$ ((a) to (c)), the approximation is not very close to the true distribution.
-We can also see that the Kolmogorov–Smirnov (KS) distance (f), defined as the largest absolute difference between the cumulative density functions for the approximate distribution and true distribution, is relatively large.
+When the counts are small, such as $y \le 5$ ((a) to (c)), the approximation is not very close to the true distribution.
+We can also see that the Kolmogorov–Smirnov (KS) distance shown in Fig. \ref{fig:approx_quality} (f), defined as the largest absolute difference between the cumulative density functions for the approximate distribution and true distribution, is relatively large.
 As the value of $y$ increases, the approximate Gaussian distribution is increasingly closer to the true distribution.
 Also, the absolute error in the mean value of the Gaussian approximation is relatively small when $y$ is greater than 3.
 Notice again that the approximation given by Eq. \eqref{eq:approx_pdf_nu} is not directly applicable to zero counts.
 However, when zero counts are present in the dataset, such as in epidemiology studies, one can increase each count by a positive count (e.g., 5).
-This linear transformation allows one to circumvent the problem brought by zero counts (dependent variable) without affecting the model accuracy since such a transformation does not change the distribution of the error and preserves the relation between the dependent and independent variables.
+This linear transformation allows one to circumvent the problem arising from zero counts (dependent variable) without compromising the model accuracy, which is because such a transformation does not change the distribution of the error and preserves the relation between the dependent and independent variables.